 The basic status checks will automatically run and will display a traffic light for each check.
 Ensure that all status checks are showing green.

-rgc.exe -status will produce a result that should look similar to this:
+rgc.exe -status will produce a result that should look similar to:

 Troubleshooting failed status checks

 If any traffic lights are red, you will receive a message describing the problem.
-Here are some things you can try in order to resolve these problems:
+Here are some actions you can perform to resolve problems:

 - Check that the Raygun Agent is running.
 It should be running as a service on your machine called "Raygun Agent".
 If the application you are profiling is on a separate machine from the agent, check that traffic is allowed on port 2790.